Last Updated on March, 2023 by Edison

 It’s important to persuade the prospect that he has the power to change his situation.

-For example, let’s say that you own a karate school and you’re selling self-defense training.
+Let’s say you own a karate school and sell self-defense training.

-You can teach people to walk in bad neighborhoods with the confidence of a trained bodyguard.
+You can teach people to walk in dangerous neighborhoods with the confidence of a trained bodyguard.

-The factors that can boost your credibility are testimonials, video demonstrations, free lessons…
+The factors that can boost your credibility are testimonials, video demonstrations, and free lessons.

 Advertising is salesmanship in print – the literature of desire.

 Your job is to fill out these vague desires with concrete images.
-You need to show them different ways to fulfill these desires.
+You need to show them different ways to fulfil these desires.

-The sharper you draw these pictures, the more your prospect will demand your product, and less important will seem the price.
+You are writing the script for their dreams.
+The sharper you draw these pictures, the more your prospect will demand your product and the less important the price will seem.

 1. Craft the opening